jackaltx/htb/retired_box/lame.md

 ## Enumeration

 First scans
 ```
 # nmap -sV -sC -A -oN <ip address.txt>  <ip address>
 ```

-start and search in metasploit
+Note the smb on ports 129 and 446.
+Start metasploit console and search for samba
 ```
 # msfconsole